 Input field Description Object Name Specify a name for the user object.

-Input field Description Description Optional: Enter additional information on the user object for internal use.
+Description Optional: Enter additional information on the user object for internal use.
 Tags Optional: From the drop-down list, select the desktop tags that you want to assign to the user object.
-For more information, see Desktop Tags on page 102.
+For more information, see Desktop Tags on page 109.
 Color Select the color to be used for this object on the desktop.
 User Name Select the user to be used for the object.
 Users may belong to several user objects.